eLeontev/linked-store/README.md

 #### Description:

-all hooks could be looked as primitive setState with customisation of returned data pair based on the hook's specific (only value/ ony setter / or both)
+all hooks could be looked as primitive `useState` hook with customisation of returned data pair based on the hook's specific (only value/ ony setter / or both)

 #### Details: